JoaoHenriqueRX7/stone-ai-Showcase/README.md

 ## 🚀 Why?

-Stone-AI was created to bring an innovative, interactive experience to Amagra’s physical and digital showrooms.
+Stone-AI was created to bring an innovative, interactive experience to Amagran’s physical and digital showrooms.

 ### 🧠 **Each stone with its own voice & story**
 Visitors can select a granite slab and converse with it — each stone has its own tone, personality, and knowledge.